 The 1680-seat auditorium and backstage are fully air-conditioned.
 The stage has a proscenium width of 15m and an area of 252 sq. m.
 It is equipped with up-to-date lighting and sound equipment and has an electronically operated orchestra pit.

-Other facilities within the Kallang Theatre complex include sufficient dressing rooms for artistes, a very large foyer for art-related exhibitions, reception rooms, dance halls, restaurants and an internal car-park for 200 cars.
+Other facilities within the Kallang Theatre complex include sufficient dressing rooms for artistes, a very large foyer for art-related exhibitions and an internal car-park for 200 cars.
 It is a convenient location with the MRT station right at its doorstep.

 Kallang Theatre was revived in 2011 to be an Asian Arts and Culture hub.
 Asia Arts & Culture Pte Ltd, the management of Kallang Theatre is tasked with the revival of Kallang Theatre and to bring patrons a bevy of performances and cultural activities to reminisce on the successful rise of Singapore with its inaugural musical show – “Singapura – The Lion City”.